viq/mcollective-salt-vagrant/README.md

         cluster:
             bravo

-Or, to get a summary like mco does:
+Or, to get a summary like mco does we can use [survey runner](http://docs.saltstack.com/en/latest/ref/runners/all/salt.runners.survey.html):

     $ sudo salt-run survey.hash "*" grains.item cluster
     minion pool :